isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 Next time I'm going to write more about C++ API of Apache Ignite.
 Now, when I think about it maybe that's what I should have started from.

-Anyway I hope this was helpful for you.
+Anyway I hope this was helpful.